Nehal Wadhera: Domestic career

 In December 2020, Wadhera was named in Punjab's squad for the 2020–21 Syed Mushtaq Ali Trophy.
 In December 2022, he was bought by the Mumbai Indians at a price of ₹20 lakh, to play for them in the Indian Premier League.
 He became the third player from Ludhiana district to get IPL call-up.

 In January 2023, he was selected to play for Punjab in the 2022–23 Ranji Trophy.
 He made his first-class debut for Punjab on 3 January 2023, against Gujarat.
 He made a match-winning century in his debut match, scoring 123 runs guiding Punjab to a 380-run victory.
 He struck his maiden double hundred in his just third first-class game, scoring 214 runs against Madhya Pradesh on 18 January 2023.
 He won the player of the match award, and finished his maiden first-class season with 376 runs from seven innings.

 He made his Twenty20 debut for Mumbai Indians on 2 April 2023, against Royal Challengers Bangalore in the 2023 Indian Premier League.
 He impressed on his debut match, scoring a quick fire 21 runs off 13 balls including two sixes.
 On 6 May 2023, he scored his maiden IPL half-century against the Chennai Super Kings.
 He scored 241 runs from 14 innings in that IPL season.
 In June 2023, he was replaced by Jayant Yadav, to play for North Zone in the 2023 Duleep Trophy.
 He made his List A debut for Punjab on 23 November 2023, against Baroda in the 2023–24 Vijay Hazare Trophy.
+He played an integral part for Punjab Kings in the 2025 Indian Premier League season, being their fourth highest run scorer with 369 runs in 15 matches, with notable knocks versus Lucknow Super Giants, Royal Challengers Bengaluru, Rajasthan Royals, and most crucially versus former franchise Mumbai Indians in Qualifier 2.
+However, his form tapered off in the domestic season after the 2025 Indian Premier League final, leading him to be dropped from the Punjab cricket team (India) from all formats.
+After the end of a dismal 2026 Indian Premier League season, with the only notable knock being a quickfire cameo versus the Delhi Capitals, Wadhera joined the Himachal Pradesh cricket team, who undperformed in the past season.